Edward

 latitude of modifications, various changes and substitutions are

-intended in the foregoing disclosure, and will be appreciated that
+intended in the foregoing disclosure, and will be appreciated

-claims.
-All such changes, alternations and modifications as would
+following claims.
+All such changes, alternations and

-occur to those skilled in the art are considered to be within the
+modifications as would occur to those skilled in the art are

-scope of this invention as broadly defined in the appended claims.
+defined in the appended claims.

 US3892502